Mario Telò

 I am the chief editor of the journal Classical Antiquity (https://online.ucpress.edu/ca).
 I also serve on the editorial board of Representations.

-With Dan Orrells, I am organizing an international conference on Jean-Luc Nancy and Classics, sponsored by the Rhetoric department, which take place at Berkeley in September 2024.
+With Dan Orrells and Jim Porter, I am organizing an international conference on Jean-Luc Nancy and Classics, sponsored by the Rhetoric department, which will take place at Berkeley on September 13-14 2024.

 Publications